rdotnet/dynamic-interop-dll/README.md

 # License

-This library is covered by [LGPL 2.1](https://github.com/jmp75/metaheuristics/blob/master/LICENSE.txt).
+This library is covered as of version 0.7.3 by the [MIT license](https://github.com/jmp75/dynamic-interop-dll/blob/master/LICENSE.txt).

 # Usage